MichaelCurrin/dev-cheatsheets/cheatsheets/command_line_interfaces.md

 ### Python

-There are other Python libraries but these are the popular modern versions.
+There are other Python libraries ([comparison article](https://realpython.com/comparing-python-command-line-parsing-libraries-argparse-docopt-click/), but these are the popular modern versions.

 - **argparse**
     - [Argparse](https://docs.python.org/3/library/argparse.html) in PY3 docs.
+    - Python builtin.
 - **click**
     - [Click](https://readthedocs.org/projects/pallets-click/) versions on _Read The Docs_ with a choice of versions.
     - [Click](https://click.palletsprojects.com/en/master/) docs for _master_.
     - [Why Click?](https://click.palletsprojects.com/en/master/why/)
+    - Install using `pip install click`.

 ### Bash